Copy of SW Email Header 2025 (1600 x 500 px) (1)

 Reality Check

-by Rob Schulz, CFP®February 4, 2011 Over twenty years ago my dad died from a sudden heart attack.
-Since then my life has been marked by many Critical Financial Events (that’s the understated term I use in my practice for a planning opportunity)...
+by Rob Schulz, CFP® February 4, 2011 Over twenty years ago my dad died from a sudden heart attack.
+Since then my life has been marked by many Critical Financial Events (that’s the ...

 How Before Why is a Formula for Failure